Tavh/weather-app/README.md

 # Weather App

-A full-stack Weather App built for Ikarus Security, allowing users to register, log in, and manage their own "weather zones" (saved cities or locations) through a CRUD API.
+A full-stack Weather App, allowing users to register, log in, and manage their own "weather zones" (saved cities or locations) through a CRUD API.
 For each zone, the app fetches current temperature data from a public weather API.

 ## Project Overview